OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report-StepwiseDetail.md

 ---
 Conventional numerical solvers are hard pressed to solve PA-MFG with market-clearing conditions, which may be faced with the "curse of dimentionality".
 Thus in their study [[1]]("https://doi.org/10.48550/arXiv.2110.01127"), Professor Campbell and his fellows proposed an actor-critic approach to optimization, where the agents form a Nash equilibria according to the principal’s penalty function, and the principal evaluates the resulting equilibria.
 And they applies this approach to a stylized PA problem arising in Renewable Energy Certificate (REC) markets, where agents may _work_ overtime (or _rent_ capacity), _trade_ RECs, and _expand_ their long-term capacity to navigate the market at maximum profit.

-And beyond the origianl study, in the summer of 2024, we further complicated the topic, i.e. extending from 1-period scenario to 2-period scenarios, providing insteresting insights into how "planning ahead" would make a difference in the agents' performance and the markets.
+And beyond the original study, in the summer of 2024, we further complicated the topic, i.e. extending from 1-period scenario to 2-period scenarios, providing insteresting insights into how "planning ahead" would make a difference in the agents' performance and the markets.

-In this report, we will go throgh the following parts, yet with more weights put on `part 4`, the extended topic to [[1]]("https://doi.org/10.48550/arXiv.2110.01127").
+In this report, we will go through the following parts, yet with more weights put on `part 4`, the extended topic to [[1]]("https://doi.org/10.48550/arXiv.2110.01127").

 > `Part 1` __FBSDE: Modeling of The PA Problem in REC Markets__
 >>    `1.1` REC Market Basics